josephjohnjj/dask-ml-intro/README.md

 5. Removing unwanted outliers - outliers can result in overfitting.
 6. Handling missing data- Removing observations with values missing or Infering the missing values.

+### Categorical Data to Numerical Data

+A Dataset usually have numerical data and categorical data.
+Categorical data groups information (usually text) with similar characteristics.
+Numerical data expresses information in the form of numbers.
+Most machine learning algorithms cannot handle categorical variables unless it is converted to numerical data.
+This process is called __encoding__.

 ```

 from sklearn.datasets import fetch_20newsgroups